Review of a book for Writers

 Several months ago, I subscribed to Chenille Books newsletter while debating whether to use their coaching services.
 I received an email offering a course, 30 Days to Becoming Unstuck.
 The cost was the purchase of the paperback copy of the book FLOAT: Becoming Unstuck for Writers ($14.95).
 This book, accompanied by the email course, was EXACTLY what I needed.
 I highly recommend the combination of the two to help you in becoming unstuck.

 The title of the book is an acronym which stands for the five-step sequence of Carley’s method to becoming unstuck.

 FLOAT stands for: Focus, Listen, Open, Analyze, Tool.

 The first page gives an overview of her method: Trust yourself, Use simple tools, Honor your wisdom, Connect with the clan of writers, Find your strength.

-The book begins with an easy to understand explanation of the FLOAT method, then the remainder of the book contains numerous tools geared towards all different kinds of personalities which can help you become unstuck.
+The book begins with an easy to understand explanation of the FLOAT method, then the rest of the book offers many tools geared towards all kinds of personalities which can help you become unstuck.

 The gentle coaching of the email course showed me how to best use this book.
 It has now become a staple on my writing desk.

 “The One Thing Over Which You Have Absolute Control Is Your Own Thoughts.
 It Is This That Puts You In A Position To Control Your Own Destiny.” -Paul Thomas, author

 I have often heard golf, baseball and many other sports referred to as mental games, meaning that a large percentage of your success in playing and winning takes place inside your head.
 Of course, having a habit of practicing the required skills for the sport is helpful as well.